Kim Jung-hyun (actor, born 1990): Controversy

-On May 12, Kim's representative released a statement to announce the expiration of his contract with O& Entertainment and to address the actor's health condition while filming The Time in 2018.
+On May 12, Kim's representative released a statement to announce the expiration of his contract with O& Entertainment and to address the actor's health condition while filming Time in 2018.
 Kim claimed that his agency had failed to fulfill their duty, and that he would take legal action against them for defamation and spreading false information.
 The same day, YTN revealed that they had obtained Kim's hospital records which showed that he was diagnosed with anxiety disorder, panic disorder, sleep disorder, and having depressive episodes.
-After the handwritten apology, he met The Time director, Jang Jun-ho, who expressed his willingness to work with him again.
+After the handwritten apology, he met Time director, Jang Jun-ho, who expressed his willingness to work with him again.